Jet Swain

 Whether I’m guiding an executive team, facilitating a workshop, delivering a keynote, or working one-on-one, my focus is the same:

-to help people lead with clarity, act with conviction, and grow without compromise.
+To help people lead with clarity, act with conviction, and grow without compromise.

 Why the Affection Economy exists